Controllable protein design with particle-based Feynman-Kac steering: Methods

-FK steering was implemented as a wrapper around RFdiffusion \citep{rfd} (commit e220924) and uses its pretrained denoising network (\(p_{\theta}\)) and diffusion schedule to generate reverse trajectories.
-The FK layer introduces particle-based guidance, where an ensemble of \(n_{\text{particles}}\) particle trajectories evolve randomly through reweighting and resampling operations every \(\Delta t\) timestep (starting at \(t_{\text{start}}\)) according to user-defined reward functions.
+Particle-based steering was implemented as a wrapper around RFdiffusion \cite{rfd} (commit e220924) and uses its pretrained denoising network ($p_{\theta}$) and diffusion schedule to generate reverse trajectories.
+The implementation introduces particle-based guidance, where an ensemble of $n_{\text{particles}}$ particle trajectories evolve through reweighting and resampling operations every $\Delta t$ timestep (starting at $t_{\text{start}}$) according to user-defined reward functions.

-At each guidance step, a reward function \(r_t(\mathbf{x}_{t})\) is evaluated for every particle, and potentials \(G_t\) are computed according to the chosen formulation.
-To maintain numerical stability, exponentiation is performed after subtracting the maximum value and clipping (\(r_t - r_{max} \ge -10^3\)).
-Particle weights are then assigned as normalized potentials Guided diffusion proceeds from the initial noisy state toward \(t=1\), alternating between denoising by \(p_{\theta}\) and resampling by the FK update.
+At each guidance step, a reward function $r_t(\mathbf{x}_{t})$ is evaluated for every particle, and potentials $G_t$ are computed according to the chosen formulation.
+To maintain numerical stability, exponentiation is performed after subtracting the maximum value and clipping ($r_t - r_{max} \ge -10^3$).
+Particle weights are then assigned as normalized potentials

+Guided diffusion proceeds from the initial noisy state toward $t=1$, alternating between denoising by $p_{\theta}$ and resampling by the FK update.

-The computational cost of FK steering scales linearly with the number of diffusion particles and reward evaluations.
-Each guidance step requires \(n_{\text{particles}}\) forward passes through RFdiffusion and corresponding reward computations, resulting in a total complexity of \(\mathcal{O}\big(n_{\text{particles}} \cdot (C_{p_{\theta}} + C_{r})\big)\) where \(C_{p_{\theta}}\) is the cost of inference of the denoising network and \(C_{r}\) the cost of computing the reward.
+The computational cost of steering scales linearly with the number of diffusion particles and reward evaluations.
+Each guidance step requires $n_{\text{particles}}$ forward passes through RFdiffusion and corresponding reward computations, resulting in a total complexity of $\mathcal{O}\big(n_{\text{particles}} \cdot (C_{p_{\theta}} + C_{r})\big)$ where $C_{p_{\theta}}$ is the cost of inference of the denoising network and $C_{r}$ the cost of computing the reward.
 In practice, diffusion steps are efficiently parallelized across GPU devices, while reward computations, particularly those involving ProteinMPNN inference and PyRosetta relaxation, can be executed in parallel on CPUs, substantially reducing wall time.

-\subsubsection{Sequence recovery and packing}
+\subsection{Sequence recovery and packing}

-To obtain a physically meaningful estimate of \(\mathbf{x}_0\) for reward evaluation, sequence design from ProteinMPNN (commit 8907e66) \citep{mpnn} was integrated with all-atom refinement in PyRosetta as part of the reward pipeline.
+To obtain a physically meaningful estimate of $\mathbf{x}_0$ for reward evaluation, sequence design from ProteinMPNN (commit 8907e66) \cite{mpnn} was integrated with all-atom refinement in PyRosetta as part of the reward pipeline.
 This procedure transforms a coarse, denoised backbone representation into a fully atomic, sequence-specific structure better suited for downstream evaluation.